artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Overview
 ========

-Archivematica is not a single application - it includes dozens of different components and tools required for a full working installation.
-As a result there are many possible deployment configurations.
+Archivematica is not a single application - dozens of different components and tools are required for a full working installation.
+As a result, there are many possible deployment configurations.

 These instructions are designed to get you up and running as quickly as possible, even if you are not familiar the various tools and applications that are bundled into Archivematica.

-Experience with the Linux command line is helpful, and to support a running production system, it should be considered a requirement.
+Experience with the Linux command line is helpful, and to support a running production system it should be considered a requirement.

 Don't be afraid to ask for help if you get stuck, or if you don't understand some part of the instructions.
 The `Archivematica google group`_ is a good place